Entropy contraction of the Gibbs sampler under log-concavity: Main result: entropy contraction of the Gibbs sampler

-so that \eqref{eq:variance_inequality} comes from the definition of the spectral gap and $\gap(P^\mathrm{GS}) \geq 1/(2 \kappa^* M)$. \end{proof} The inequality \eqref{eq:variance_inequality} provides a lower bound on the conditional variances of functions in $L^2(\pi)$ in terms of their marginal variance.
-We can view it as a variance analogue of \eqref{eq:functional_main}, which can also be of independent interest beyond the GS context.
-To the best of our knowledge, \eqref{eq:variance_inequality} did not appear previously in the literature, and we have not been able to provide a direct proof of it using classical functional inequalities without passing through relative entropy.
+so that $\gap(P^\mathrm{GS}) \geq 1/( \kappa^* M)$ is equivalent to~\eqref{eq:variance_inequality}. \end{proof} The inequality \eqref{eq:variance_inequality} provides a lower bound on the conditional variances of functions in $L^2(\pi)$ in terms of their marginal variance.
+To the best of our knowledge, it did not appear previously in the literature, and we have not been able to provide a direct proof of it using classical functional inequalities without passing through relative entropy.

+In addition it is well understood that~\eqref{eq:functional_main} is equivalent to a Brascamp-Lieb inequality for the measure $\pi$.
+In our case it takes the following form. \begin{corollary} Let $\pi$ satisfy Assumption~\ref{asmp:convex_smooth_block}, and let $f_1, \ldots, f_M$ measurable non-negative functions defined on $\sX_{-1}, \ldots, \sX_{-M}$ respectively.
+Then, with $\theta = M - 1/\kappa^*$,